kiss-audio/kiss-audio/modules/transformer-1-1/README.md

 ## Transformer (1:1 ratio)

 ### Purpose
-This is a passive module that uses an audio transformer configured in a 1:1 ratio to process the audio signal.
+This module uses an audio transformer configured in a 1:1 ratio to process the audio signal.
 An optional 'ground lift' switch is provided which can decouple the output ground circuit from the input

 ### Schematic
 ![alt text](schematic.jpg)